rcqls/jl4R/README.md

 		]
 	end
 ```
 Notice that abspath is not used in the definition of DL_LOAD_PATH (since libpcre is required by abspath which depends of DL_LOAD_PATH needed by dlopen).
 Of course, DL_LOAD_PATH depends on the definition of JULIA_HOME (supposed to be here: "your julia home"/lib) which normally is related to
 the location of sys.ji.
 In such a case, you can install the R package.

-3. For linux user, you should also put jl_bytestring_ptr in julia.expmap.